baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 # Analysis Method {#sec:analysis-method}

-TODO: Source code available in same repository as instrumentation framework
+In this chapter, we present our method for detecting consent dialogs and violations in them, as well as how we extract the actual data being transmitted in the recorded traffic.
 TODO: General steps for analysis, maybe even as a diagram?

+The source code is available in the same repository as the device instrumentation framework.

 ## Consent Dialog Detection